 Let’s say you try to plan a get together and it falls through.
 If your reaction is, “This always happens to me!
 My friends will never come through for me when I plan something,” you are overgeneralizing.

-Even seemingly mild examples of this like saying, “I’m never going to be able to get in shape,” after you miss a week of classes is harmful.
+Even seemingly mild examples of this like saying, “I’m never going to be able to get in shape,” after you miss a week of classes is very unhelpful for your life.
 Words like always and never prevent you from seeing situations clearly.
 And, honestly, it sucks to sit with thoughts like “People are always so mean to me at work.”

 That kind of negativity can do big damage on your stress levels and self-worth.

 Challenge your overgeneralizations with more realstic, balanced interpretations of what’s going on.
 (You’ve probably noticed a pattern in how we should deal with cognitive distortions.)